University of Rochester

 Does the extinguisher feel full?
 Use your best judgment by lifting the extinguisher

-Is the shell of the extinguisher in good condition?
+Is the shell of the extinguisher in good condition with no obvious physical damage, corrosion or leakage?

 Is the stored pressure of the extinguisher within the allowable range?